 During fiscal 2020, the Company acquired two heating oil dealers for approximately \$3.3 million; \$3.0 million in cash and \$0.3 million of deferred liabilities.
-The gross purchase price was allocated \$3.2 million to intangible assets, \$0.6 million to fixed assets and \$0.5 million to working capital.
-Each acquired company's operating results are included in the Company's consolidated financial statements starting on its acquisition date.
-Customer lists, other intangibles (excluding goodwill) and trade names are amortized on a straight-line basis over seven to twenty years.
+The gross purchase price was allocated \$3.2 million to goodwill and intangible assets, \$0.6 million to fixed assets and \$0.5 million to working capital.
 The Company also completed the purchase of assets related to our fiscal 2019 acquisition of a heating oil dealer for an aggregate purchase price of approximately \$1.2 million.

 During fiscal 2019, the Company acquired one of its subcontractors, a liquid product dealer and the assets of a propane dealer with a combined total of approximately 24,000 home heating oil and propane accounts for an aggregate purchase price of approximately \$60.9 million in cash.
-The gross purchase price was allocated \$44.7 million to intangible assets, \$13.7 million to fixed assets and \$2.5 million to working capital.
-Each acquired company's operating results are included in the Company's consolidated financial statements starting on its acquisition date.
-Customer lists, other intangibles and trade names are amortized on a straight-line basis over seven to twenty years.
+The gross purchase price was allocated \$44.7 million to goodwill and intangible assets, \$13.7 million to fixed assets and \$2.5 million to working capital.